How to see solar eclipse through a dslr camera

 When capturing a solar eclipse with your DSLR camera, it is essential to take certain precautions to protect both your camera and your eyes.
 Here’s a step-by-step guide on how to take photos and record videos of a solar eclipse:

-See also Best entry level dslr film camera
+See also Best websites for dslr cameras

 1. Use a solar filter